 Editor’s Note: The Ocean Warrior course is available for download here.
-The course typically is priced at $499, but due to overwhelming response, they’re running a 60% off promotion for The Inertia readers for a limited time to start of 2018 for $199.
+The course typically is priced at $499, but due to overwhelming response, they’re offering the course to The Inertia readers for $99 for a limited time.
 Check it out.

 You might know Mark Visser.
 Among other things, he’s the dude who once charged giant Jaws at night.
 While you might think that he’s a fearless, thrill-seeking SOB, you’d only be a little bit right.
 As it turns out, Visser used to be terrified of the ocean.
 He almost drowned as a child, and his initial fear of the water was paralyzing.
 It inspired him to confront the fear head on, and more recently, he’s teamed up with Shane Dorian, Brian Keaulana, William Trubridge, Ant Williams, and many of the world’s most accomplished watermen to develop a course that would equip all surfers with the safety skills and confidence essential to begin and sustain a lifelong relationship with the ocean.